brentjand/automate-the-boring-stuff/README.md

 # git gc    (garbage collection)

 # How to commit and push changes made on local repository to origin, the following steps can be made.
-# git commit -a -m "Insert message describing updated content"
+# git commit -a -m "Insert message describing updated content"  (adds all tracked files to the staging area and commits them in one step)
+# git push  (Pushes commits to remote repository)

+# Alternatively, to add all of files to the staging area and commit use:
+# git add -A
+# git commit -m "some message"
 # git push